Coast Entertainment Continues Share Buy-Back

 Ardent Leisure Group Ltd (AU:CEH) has released an update.

-Coast Entertainment Holdings Limited has announced an update on its stock buy-back program, revealing the purchase of an additional 106,185 ordinary fully paid shares.
-The latest notification, dated May 23, 2024, follows the company’s ongoing effort to buy back shares, with a total of 35,223,750 shares already acquired prior to the previous day.
-This move is part of their market buy-back strategy, aiming to enhance shareholder value.
+Coast Entertainment Holdings Limited has announced an update on their ongoing stock buy-back program, reporting the purchase of an additional 149,933 ordinary shares.
+The cumulative total of shares bought back to date now stands at 35,329,935.
+The notification confirms the company’s continued effort to buy back shares from the market as part of its capital management strategy.

 For further insights into AU:CEH stock, check out TipRanks’ Stock Analysis page.